corentinravoux/lelantos/README.md

 Package to create and manipulate large-scale Lyman-alpha tomographic maps.

-It includes launchers and scripts to
+It includes launchers and scripts to modify or process diverse tomographic objects including flux contrast files (delta) lines-of-sight (pixel), tomographic map and void catalog.

 ## Install